GLOBAL SUSTAINABILITY & HEALTH SEMINAR Syllabus

 Upon successfully completing this course, students will be able to:

-Students in the MPH concentration in Global Environmental Sustainability & Health, and others interested in the challenges we face and who want to try to figure out what we as public health professionals should be trying to do about it. * Students are encouraged to take BOTH the Term 2 and Term 4 offerings of this course.
+Students interested in the global environmental public health challenges we face and who want to try to figure out what we as public health professionals should be trying to do about it.

 Academic Ethics Code